Fylhan/qompoter/docs/Command-line.md

 ### install (one package)

-Download and install locally (i.e. into a "vendor" directory) the requested package.
+Download and install locally into the "vendor" directory, the requested package.
 If the version number is not provided, the one from the Qompoter file is used (if any).
 By default, the requested package and all its dependencies are installed.
 To only install or update the requested package alone, use `--no-dep` option.
 Several other options can be used to select another "qompoter.json" file, "vendor" directory, repository path or to select only nominal or stable packages.

 The existing "qompoter.lock" file is updated, or a new one is created, listing the downloaded packages, their selected version and a MD5 sum of each package.